citusdata/pg_shard-old/README.md

 UPDATE customer_reviews SET review_votes = 10 WHERE customer_id = 4687;
 DELETE FROM customer_reviews WHERE customer_id = 4700;
 ```

-## Troubleshooting

-If a node is unreachable, queries to it will fail immediately.
-Application operators should alarm on errors to let them know when to inspect nodes.
-Further support is available by contacting Citus Data.
-Please include dumps of all tables in the `pg_shard` schema as well as the relevant foreign tables.

 ## Limitations